 Queensland Academies | The High School of Choice for Gifted Students

-Queensland Academies is a set of three independent state high schools for talented, high-achieving students in Years 10 to 12.
+Queensland Academies is a set of three independent state high schools for talented, high-achieving students in their high school years.
 The Academies were formed in response to Premier Peter Beattie’s announcement of Queensland’s Smart State Strategy – a policy designed to foster knowledge, creativity and innovation within Queensland.
 Each campus follows the International Baccalaureate Diploma Program to give students a highly regarded, globally recognised qualification and each campus is aligned with a neighbouring university to form a learning environment that blurs the lines between high school and university study.

 About the Academies